Eikkargh/Candy-API-to-JSON/README.md

 </ol>
 <br><br>
 <h2>Configuring Home Assistant</h2>
-candy.py gets the data, decodes it and strips down the the JSON to meet Home Assistants 255 character limit on sensors.<br>
+candy.py gets the data, decodes it and strips down the JSON to meet Home Assistants 255 character limit on sensors.<br>
 To set up in Home Assistant you can use the sensor:<br>
 <pre><code>
 - platform: command_line